codexa/firetext/README.md

 ## About
 Firetext is an open-source word processor for Firefox OS, and is [available on the Firefox Marketplace](https://marketplace.firefox.com/app/firetext).

-You can run Firetext on a Firefox OS device, on a [Firefox OS simulator](https://ftp.mozilla.org/pub/mozilla.org/labs/fxos-simulator/), or on the Firefox [App Manager](https://developer.mozilla.org/Firefox_OS/Using_the_App_Manager)/[WebIDE](https://developer.mozilla.org/docs/Tools/WebIDE).
+You can run Firetext on a Firefox OS device, on a [Firefox OS simulator](https://ftp.mozilla.org/pub/mozilla.org/labs/fxos-simulator/), or in Firefox/Chrome with a web server.
+Please see [our documentation](https://github.com/codexa/firetext/wiki/Get-Coding#set-up-a-development-environment) for instructions.

 ## Contribute
 Firetext is kept alive by contributions from the community.
 Please donate skills, time, or money to make this project better.

 ### Hack
 Is the open web is your passion?
 Do you dream in code?
-Well, head on over to our [Get Coding](https://github.com/codexa/firetext/wiki/Get-Coding) page, and help us bring more productivity power to Firefox OS users!
+Well, head on over to our [Get Coding](https://github.com/codexa/firetext/wiki/Get-Coding) page, and learn how to bring more productivity power to Firefox OS users!

 ### Localize
 Do you bridge the gap between cultures?
 Localize Firetext on [Transifex](https://www.transifex.com/projects/p/firetext/), and expand our global impact.